WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 - act - description of action intent.
 Must be equal to "notify_receipt"
 - iss - did:key of an identity key.
 Enables to resolve attached blockchain account.
 - aud - did:key of an identity key.
-Enables to resolve associated Dapp domain was used.
+Enables to resolve associated Dapp domain used.
 - sub - hash of the stringified notify message object received
 - app - dapp's domain url